loopdash/loopdash/src/documents/how-to-delegate-access-to-godaddy.md

 ---
 layout: layouts/default.njk
+title: How to Delegate Access to GoDaddy - Loopdash
 h1: How to Delegate Access to GoDaddy
 h2: How to Delegate Access to GoDaddy
 description: Most of our customers use GoDaddy.
 Giving us access will allow us to add the appropriate DNS records without sharing your password.